Uniswap/docs/docs/sdk/v3/guides/swaps/01-quoting.md

 )
 ```

+The function calls the Quoter contract and parses the response value.
+It only works on chains where Uniswap has officially deployed the QuoterV2 contract.

 The return value is a `CurrencyAmount` object of the expected output amount for our swap.

-It should be noted that `quoteExactInputSingle` is only 1 of 4 different methods that the quoter offers:
+It should be noted that `quoteExactInputSingle` is only 1 of 4 different methods that the quoter **contract** offers:

 1. `quoteExactInputSingle` - given the amount you want to swap, produces a quote for the amount out for a swap of a single pool
 2. `quoteExactInput` - given the amount you want to swap, produces a quote for the amount out for a swap over multiple pools